-For the last six decades, LLNL researchers and their colleagues have been striving to achieve one of the most challenging goals in all of science and a primary objective of NIF: fusion ignition.
-This effort drives excellence in every aspect of NIF operations—the laser, targets, optics, diagnostics, and, of course, the people who make it all possible.
+For the last six decades, LLNL researchers and their colleagues have been working to achieve one of the most challenging goals in all of science and a primary objective of NIF: fusion ignition.
+This effort drives excellence in every aspect of NIF operations—the laser, targets, optics, diagnostics, and the people who make it all possible.

 “Nature does not give up her secrets easily.”

 —NIF Senior Scientist John Lindl

 In “indirect drive” inertial confinement fusion (ICF) experiments on NIF, up to 192 laser beams are fired into a centimeter-sized hollow cylinder called a hohlraum.
 This generates a “bath” of soft x rays that ablate, or blow off, the surface of a peppercorn-sized capsule suspended in the hohlraum.